Sucerquia/ASE-PLUMED_tutorial/MD.md

 due to thermal fluctuations.
 However, we can see that the system remains in the same conformational state, even when we simulate for a long time.
-This happens because the system gets trapped in a local minimum and a complete exploration of the configuration space is too computationally expensive.
+This happens because the system gets trapped in a local minimum and a complete exploration of the configuration space is too expensive computationally.
 Figure 2 -blue dots- shows the trajectory obtained from the following unbiased Molecular Dynamics [`MD.py`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/MD.py):